Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 echo "eula=true" > eula.txt
 ```

 This action will create the file `eula.txt` on the root lever of your server.
-It will containt `eula=true` which means that you accept the terms and conditions of minecraft.
-We invite you to review the terms and conditions on the minecraft official website.
+It will contain `eula=true` which means that you accept the terms and conditions of Minecraft.
+We invite you to review the terms and conditions on the Minecraft official website.

 Your server can now be started.

-During step 1, we intalled the `screen` package which gives you the possibility to have multiple session of the terminal (*shell*).
-We will start Minecraft in a new session and launch it in the background. `screen` can be very handy, it gives us the possibiilty to launch multiple Minecraft servers simultanously.
+During step 1, we installed the `screen` package which gives you the possibility to have multiple session of the terminal (*shell*).
+We will start Minecraft in a new session and launch it in the background. `screen` can be very handy, it gives us the possibility to launch multiple Minecraft servers simultaneously.

 First, we will create a new `shell` named `minecraft1` :